 It’s a simple choice and the differences between using either court really surprised me

-I consciously make this decision every time now when introducing overhead hitting with a novice player
+I consciously make this decision every time when introducing overhead hitting to a novice player

-By starting in this court it will ‘constrain’ the player in their choice of movements
+Starting in this court will ‘constrain’ the player in their choice of movements

 It will help with